student-to-software-engineer/student-to-software-engineer/docs/1-introduction/1-what-is-a-software-engineer.md

 Here's a simple analogy to help clarify the difference:

-Software Engineering is built off of Computer Science in the same way Physics is built off of Mathematics.
+_Software Engineering is built off of Computer Science in the same way Physics is built off of Mathematics._

 Knowing how to do complicated math proofs doesn't mean you know the physics to build a bridge, and knowing how to write a sorting algorithm doesn't mean you can build an app.

 ![Fields as Foundations](./img/fields.png)

+A common mistake I see is students overemphasizing theoretical knowledge over practical skills when presenting themselves through resumes, projects, and in interviews.

+You have to understand that most of the jobs in tech are applied roles and employers are looking for people who can build real software systems, not just those who can recite algorithms or data structures.